 The proposed Project will be using water for the operation and maintenance of the proposed power plant which will be sourced from the potable water supply system of LMC.
-The water requirement will be primarily used as process water, make-up water, service water, potable water, and other necessary water consumptions.
-Around 50 m3/month will be allocated for the domestic use at the plant facilities and administrative building.
+The water requirement will be primarily used as service water, potable water, and other necessary water consumptions.
+About 50 m3/month will be allocated for domestic use during construction and operation phases of the project as presented in Table 1-8.